The Number One Sleep Mistake That Makes Insomnia Worse

 How Much Sleep Do Adults Really Need?

-Here’s the thing: the average adult needs between 7 and 9 hours of sleep — usually closer to 7, not 12!
+Here’s the thing: the average adult needs between 7 and 9 hours of sleep, and in most cases, it’s actually closer to 7 to 8 hours, not the 10, 11, or even 12 hours that many people end up allowing themselves.

 Meet Rachel